c3333/cpp-docs.de-de/docs/data/oledb/cdbpropset-class.md

 #### <a name="parameters"></a>Parameter

 *guid*<br/>
-in Eine GUID, die verwendet wird, um das `guidPropertySet` Feld zu initialisieren.
+in Eine GUID, die verwendet wird, um das Feld zu initialisieren `guidPropertySet` .

 *propset*<br/>
-in Ein weiteres `CDBPropSet` Objekt für die Kopier Konstruktion.
+in Ein weiteres `CDBPropSet` Objekt für die Kopier Erstellung.

 ## <a name="cdbpropsetsetguid"></a><a name="setguid"></a>CDBPropSet:: SetGuid

-Legt das `guidPropertySet` Feld in der `DBPROPSET`-Struktur fest.
+Legt das `guidPropertySet` Feld in der- `DBPROPSET` Struktur fest.

 ### <a name="syntax"></a>Syntax